bharathsudharsan/TinyML-Benchmark-NNs-on-MCUs/README.md

 ![alt text](https://github.com/bharathsudharsan/TinyML-Benchmark-NNs-on-MCUs/blob/main/Fig1_B1-B7_inference_time.png)

-## Executing NNs on STM32 Nucleo H7 (B2): Inference time and memory used
+## Executing NNs on STM32 Nucleo H7 (B2): inference time and memory used

 The below Figure (y-axis in base-10 log scale) presents the complete inference time on the STM32 Nucleo H7 (B2) for each of the 30 models.
 1. When considering the *FC 1x10* network, for the 4 features Iris dataset (D1), it took 5.16 µs to infer, and for the highest 74 features Human Activity dataset (D10), it took 872.85 µs to infer.